top of page

 4. Place-Based & Seasonal Education — We learn directly from the local land, trees, animals, and cycles.

-Monthly curriculum Focus
+Monthly Focus

 Each month, we anchor our curriculum in a specific nature skill or concept, weaving it into every part of the class — from storytelling to projects to games and reflections.